Kalaloch Campground Overview

 Natural Features

 Kalaloch has no shortage of natural areas to explore.
 The Pacific shoreline just below provides ample habitat for marine life: tide pools reveal crabs and sea urchins at low tide; sea otters float on the surface of submerged kelp beds; shorebirds nest on beaches; and whales and dolphins occasionally emerge offshore.
-Beyond the national park's 73 miles of coastline lie three national wildlife refuges and one marine sanctuary.Nearby Attractions
+Beyond the national park's 73 miles of coastline lie three national wildlife refuges and one marine sanctuary.Contact Info

 Olympic National Park has much to explore, including temperate rain forests, ocean shores, sub-alpine mountains, lakes and more.
 The lush Hoh Rain Forest, as well as the towns Quinault and Forks are within a 45-minute drive.